Swizec/react-d3-workshop/src/pages/6-react-d3.md

 ## Adapting your React D3 app to server-side

 Adjusting to server-side rendering requires a small mind shift in the way you build your chart.
-Usually I like to use `componentWillMount` in the `<App />` component to load data.
+Usually I like to use `componentDidMount` in the `<App />` component to load data.
 Until data loads the app renders a `null`, after that it returns a chart component.

 This makes apps easy to build and avoids issues with undefined data when rendering.

 But it throws away all benefits of server-side rendering.
-With the `componentWillMount` approach, you're loading the fully rendered chart, replacing it with an empty component, then re-rendering it once data loads on the client.
+With the `componentDidMount` approach, you're loading the fully rendered chart, replacing it with an empty component, then re-rendering it once data loads on the client.

 ![](https://upload.wikimedia.org/wikipedia/commons/3/3b/Paris_Tuileries_Garden_Facepalm_statue.jpg)

 Here's what you do instead: Accept data as props.
-Only load in `componentWillMount` if no data was given.
+Only load in `componentDidMount` if no data was given.

 Like this 👇